-^{} The amortisation of intangible assets for the year was included in "Cost of sales", "Administrative expenses" and "Other expenses" on the face of the consolidated statement of profit or loss.
+^{} The amortisation of intangible assets for the year was included in "Cost of sales" and "Other expenses" on the face of the consolidated statement of profit or loss.

-^{} The impairment of investment in an associate, impairment of financial assets included in prepayments, other receivables and other assets, impairment of goodwill, impairment of intangible assets were included in "Other expenses" in the consolidated statement of profit or loss.
+^{} The impairment of an investment in an associate was included in "Other expenses" in the consolidated statement of profit or loss.